elpantherd/GROKWARE/README.md

 This project is proprietary and not open source.
 Please see the [LICENSE](LICENSE) file for terms of use.

 ## Contact
-For support, contact TEAM TECHSMITHS at dthayalan760@gmail.com.
+For support, contact Team TECHSMITHS at dthayalan760@gmail.com.